Autumn 2024 Updates

 • How might anger feature in the lives of characters?

-• And what might they themselves feel aversion towards?
+• And what might they themselves push away or feel aversion towards?

 • What might they be running away from?